ray-x/go.nvim/README.md

 | GoCoverage {flags}                            | -t : toggle, -r: remove signs, -R remove sings from all files          |
 | GoTermClose                                   | `closes the floating term`                                               |

+Note:
-Note1: if package_url not provided, will check current line is a valid package url or not, if it is valid, will fetch current url
+1. if package_url not provided, will check current line is a valid package url or not, if it is valid, will fetch current url
+2. tags: if ``//+build tags`` exist it will be added automatically

 Show test coverage: